akaron/kubeadm_aws/README.md

   token, cert, and kubeconfig to local machine
 * playbook `25-k8s.yml` creates container network interface (cni), `storageClass`, and `nginx-ingress` controller.
 This step creates a Network Load Balancer in AWS.
-* playbook `25-masterall.yml` joins other third controlplanes to the cluster (by default there's none)
+* playbook `25-masterall.yml` joins other controlplanes to the cluster (by default there's none)
 * playbook `30-workerAll.yml` joins the worker nodes to the cluster